Timberborn

 Hello,

-and welcome to the wonderfully quirky world of Timberborn on mods!
+And welcome to the wonderfully quirky world of Timberborn on mods!
 In this guide, you’ll find the basic info on how to use and make mods, some helpful links, as well as our company’s modding guidelines.
 If you plan to publish anything in Timberborn Workshop, please read this first.

 Let’s start with the basics of how to use custom Timberborn content: maps and other mods.